shmuelhonig/logs_analysis/README.md

 2. Using the command line, launch psql and create a database 'news'
 3. Download this [file](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip), which contains the schema and data for the 'news' database (created by Udacity instructors)
 4. After unzipping the file, import 'newsdata.sql' into the 'news' database
-5. Connect to the 'news' database and create the views listed below
-6. Exit psql and run the python file 'articles_analysis.py' (python 2.7 is required to run the program)
+5. Exit psql and run the python file 'articles_analysis.py' (python 2.7 is required to run the program)

 ## The Database

-The database consists of the following tables and their corresponding columns:
+The database consists of the following tables and their corresponding columns (created by Udacity instructors):

 articles (table):
 - author (int)